wallarm/product-documentation/docs/latest/user-guides/rules/rate-limiting.md

 The rate limit functionality has the following limitations and pecularities:

 * Rate limiting rule is supported by all [Wallarm deployment forms](../../admin-en/supported-platforms.md) except for the Envoy-based Docker image.
+* The maximum allowed length of parameter values by which you measure limits is 8000 symbols.
 * If you have multiple Wallarm nodes and the incoming traffic on each node meets the rate limit rule, they are limited independently.
 * When multiple rate limit rules apply to incoming requests, the rule with the lowest rate limit is used to limit the requests.
 * If an incoming request does not have the point specified in the **In this part of request** rule section, then this rule is not applied as a limitation for that request.